Ram 1500 Towing Capacity

 Cabin and Box Sizes

-The available 5.7L HEMI® V8 engine ups the power of this truck with 395 horsepower and 410 lb-ft of torque.
-And you can also get the available 5.7L HEMI® V8 engine with eTorque.
-This Mild Hybrid System doesn’t sacrifice any of that power while giving you better fuel efficiency.
+The available 5.7-liter HEMI® V8 engine ups the power of this pickup truck with 395 horsepower and 410 lb-ft of torque.
+And you can also get the available 5.7-liter HEMI® V8 engine with eTorque.
+This Mild Hybrid System doesn’t sacrifice any of that power while it provides you with even better fuel efficiency.

 Ram 1500 Towing Capacity

-So depending on the engine as well as the design options you choose, the Ram 1500 has a range of towing capacity.
+Depending on the engine as well as the design options you choose, the 2019 Ram 1500 has a wide range of towing capacity.

 The 4×2 Quad Box Ram 1500 will give you the maximum amount of towing capacity.
 With this configuration, you’ll get up to 12,750 pounds of towing capacity in the Tradesman trim level, and 11,610 pounds in the Big Horn/Lone Star.